Visa Traveler

 • For TAC, if using an EXPIRED Schengen visa, the visa must have expired in the last 10 years only

-• For eVisa, Schengen visa must be valid
+• For the Taiwan eVisa, the Schengen visa must be valid

 • Official source: Bureau of Consular Affairs, Republic of China (Taiwan)